Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 In some cases we had to apply for the trophy and in other cases we were approached by the sponsoring website.
 The criteria varies from award to award and therefore some of the trophies are more meaningful than others.
 However we will continue to be proactive in seeking out the right to display these Internet honors as we are always interested in finding out what others think of our website.

-* * * Click on the award in the first column to go to the sponsoring website.
+* * * Click on the award in the first column to go to a sponsoring website of those still in existence.

 About the Awards

-The Web Gem Award This award came from TrainNet.org -- a website with prescribed criteria for granting the "Web Gem Award" to railroad-oriented websites.
-The TrainNet staff are all involved in railroading.
+This award came from TrainNet.org -- a (now-defunct) website that had prescribed criteria for granting the "Web Gem Award" to railroad-oriented websites.
+The TrainNet staff were all involved in railroading.

-The Roundhouse of Recognition Award This award also came from the (now-defunct) Ol' Hook & Eye website.
-The "Roundhouse of Recognition" badge of honor was created as part of a program to pay tribute to those websites (with railroad interests) that had been credited by other awardmasters with five or more awards.
+This award also came from the (now-defunct) Ol' Hook & Eye website.
+The "Roundhouse of Recognition" badge of honor was created as part of a program to pay tribute to those websites (with railroad interests) that had been credited by other award masters with five or more awards.
 That recognition system was created specifically to acknowledge websites that had achieved the distinction of earning multiple independent awards.

-The Web Select Award The "Web Select Award" came from Majon International -- a website with a recognition service to further develop and encourage creativity, quality design and usefulness in purpose for Web site owners and creators.
+The "Web Select Award" came from Majon International -- a (now-defunct) website with a recognition service to further develop and encourage creativity, quality design and usefulness in purpose for Web site owners and creators.

-The 2003-4 Golden Web Award This award is presented by the International Association of Web Masters and Designers.
-It is given to those sites whose web design, originality and content have achieved levels of excellence deserving of recognition.
-The 2002-3 Golden Web Award The 2001-2 Golden Web Award The 2000-1 Golden Web Award
+This award was presented by the International Association of Web Masters and Designers via a (now-defunct) website.
+It was given to those sites whose web design, originality and content had achieved levels of excellence deserving of recognition.

 Return to the Main Menu of Dave's Trains, Inc.